A modular Figma email system that enabled faster, on-brand production across Sur La Table’s marketing teams.

 Here’s how the system was used:

-• Marketers could select a template, plug in content, and request design review
+• Marketers would select a template, plug in content, and request design review

 • Designers only stepped in for refinement, not heavy lifting